DMaggsy/guitar-helper/README.md

 3. Fully Functional Contact Us Form
  - The existing contact us form, which is currently only visually designed, will be upgraded to a fully functional form.
 This improvement will allow visitors to submit inquiries, feedback, or requests directly from the website.
 The form will be integrated with a backend system to ensure that submissions are properly received and processed.
 Upon submission, users will receive confirmation messages or email notifications to acknowledge their contact requests.

+ 4. Image Compression
+ - The images on the website will be compressed to improve the site's performance.
+This will help reduce the page load time and improve the user experience.

 ## Wireframes